-- Kamisama Kiss – Kind-hearted Nanami, left homeless by her gambling father, becomes a shrine’s deity after saving someone and develops affections for the spirit she works with.
+- Kamisama Kiss – Kind-hearted Nanami, left homeless by her gambling father, becomes a shrine deity after saving someone and develops affections for the spirit she works with.

-- Kiss Him, Not Me! – High-school student Kae dreams of watching her male classmates get together until she suddenly becomes beautiful and attracts their attention herself.
+- Kiss Him, Not Me! – High-school student Kae dreams of watching her male classmates get together, but she suddenly becomes beautiful and attracts their attention herself.

-- Vampire Knight – Yuki helps protect a school teaching humans at day and vampires at night until her feelings for one of the handsome vampire students threaten the delicate balance.
+- Vampire Knight – Yuki helps protect a school teaching humans at day and vampires at night, but her feelings for a handsome vampire student threatens the school's delicate balance.

 - Requiem of the Rose King – This retelling of the War of the Roses sees a young, intersex Richard III struggling to come to terms with himself, his relationships and the spirits that haunt him.

 While these are some of the most popular shoujo series, there is a rich history of shows to discover!
 No matter who you are or what genre you enjoy, there is a shoujo anime for you to fall in love with.

 For more articles like this, take a look at our Anime page.